SamvitJ/samvitj.github.io/blog-source/_posts/2017-07-30-evaluating-startups.md

   <i class="star-5">★</i>
 </div>

-I left this critera for last, because though it is important, I think it already gets enough attention as it is.
+I left this criteria for last, because though I do agree that it is important, I think it already gets enough attention as it is.

 I want to play devil's advocate and argue that what the company builds may not be actually be that indicative of whether a company would be a good fit for you.
 Let's say you are interested in machine learning, but you think enterprise tech is super boring.